tapstream/tapstream-sdk/docs/docs.md

     Tapstream.Create("TAPSTREAM_ACCOUNT_NAME", "DEV_SECRET_KEY", config);

+To generate the device's ODIN-1 identifier, please see the [ODIN-1 documentation](https://code.google.com/p/odinmobile/wiki/ODIN1).

 {% endif %}

-## Firing events
+## Firing SDK events

+The SDK will fire two types of events automatically:

+* An install event, the first time the app runs
+* An open event, every time the app runs.

+The install event is called `[platform]-[appname]-install`, and the open event is called `[platform]-[appname]-open`, where `[platform]` is the device's platform (iOS, Android, etc.) and `[appname]` is your app's shortname.

+### Additional SDK events

 Now that the SDK is initialized, you may fire events from anywhere in your code.
+This is useful for tracking engagement events, in-app purchases, and other LTV metrics.

 Firing an event is simple and can be done like this:

 {% if platform == 'android' %}
     :::java
-    Event *e = new Event("activation", false);
+    Event *e = new Event("purchase", false);
     Tapstream.getInstance().fireEvent(e);

 {% elif platform == 'ios' or platform == 'mac' %}
     :::objective-c
-    TSEvent *e = [TSEvent eventWithName:@"activation" oneTimeOnly:NO];
+    TSEvent *e = [TSEvent eventWithName:@"purchase" oneTimeOnly:NO];
     [[TSTapstream instance] fireEvent:e];

 {% elif platform == 'win8' or platform == 'winphone' %}
     :::csharp
-    Event *e = new Event("activation", false);
+    Event *e = new Event("purchase", false);
     Tapstream.Instance.FireEvent(e);

 {% endif %}

-This example fires an event called "activation" which might be an appropriate name for a first activation event, but you may call your events anything you like.
+This example fires an event called `purchase`, which might be an appropriate name for an in-app purchase event, but you may call your events anything you like.
 Event names are case insensitive.

 The ***Tapstream SDK is threadsafe***, so you may fire events from any thread you wish.